-This Chemistry Of Azepines And Their Derivatives project materials is available in PDF or Doc format.
+The Chemistry Of Azepines And Their Derivatives (PDF/DOC)

 As with the oxepins and thiepins, interest in the azepines encompasses a broad spectrum of theoretical and applied disciplines.
 At the theoretical level, chemists are fascinated by these compounds from the molecular orbital standpoint.
 Of particular importance in this regard are the azulenoid cyclopentazepine ring systems, the bridgehead nitrogen benz[a]azepinium cation, the bridged annulene system and the still unknown cyc1 azine.